 Gary was awarded the NASADAD Award for Exceptional Leadership and Support of Substance Abuse Prevention and Treatment in 2014 and the National Ramstad-Kennedy award in 2015.
 Gary is also a co-founder of NAMSDL.

-Cheryl Dondero serves as NAMSDL’s Chief Operating Officer and assists the President and CEO with the daily management of all financial, administrative and personnel operations.
+Cheryl Dondero serves as NAMSDL’s Chief Executive Officer and is responsible for the daily management of all financial, administrative and personnel operations.
 Additionally, she is the primary point of contact for NAMSDL’s initiatives involving Warm Hand-off of Overdose Survivors to Treatment, Medication Assisted Treatment (MAT) research and initiatives and Pathways to Pardons.

 Director of Law Enforcement

 Kevin Smith serves as NAMSDL’s Director of Law Enforcement and Veterans Affairs.
 He is the primary point of contact for NAMSDL’s initiatives involving law enforcement, criminal justice, military, veteran’s and information management issues.